 To delete it, click on the delete icon beside it.

 Enter a task name and in the Schedule As dropdown, select 'Future Project'.
-Then enter the number of hours and specify the inclusive dates.
+Then enter the total planned effort and specify the inclusive dates.
+The planned effort you enter will be divided equally across the dates you specify.
+In the example below, the total planned effort is 24 hours which will then be divided evenly across 3 days from 10/20/2020 to 10/22/2020.
 Click on Create when finished.

 For information on how to create attributes and assign them to resources, see Managing Resources with Resource Attributes.